schillij95/ThaumatoAnakalyptor/README.md

 ### Secondary Repositories of Julian Schilliger

-This fork of [**Volume Cartographer**](https://github.com/schillij95/volume-cartographer-papyrus) introduces the Optical Flow Segmentation algorithms and important productivity improvements that enabled the generation of the manual segmentations used in the Grand Prize submission.
+This fork of [Volume Cartographer](https://github.com/schillij95/volume-cartographer-papyrus) introduces the Optical Flow Segmentation algorithms and important productivity improvements that enabled the generation of the manual segmentations used in the Grand Prize submission.

-Ink labeling and segment inspection can be done with the [**Crackle Viewer**](https://github.com/schillij95/Crackle-Viewer).
+Ink labeling and segment inspection can be done with the [Crackle Viewer](https://github.com/schillij95/Crackle-Viewer).

+---

 ### Concept
 The core principle of ThaumatoAnakalyptor involves extracting 3D points on papyrus surfaces and grouping them into sheets.
 These sheets are then used to calculate a mesh that can be used for texturing the sheet's surface.